• facebook

 Position: Director of Operations

-Karen, a highly experienced Administrative Professional with a rich career spanning over 25 years, brings a diverse professional background to the organization.
+Karen, a highly experienced Administrative Professional with over 25 years of career experience, brings a diverse professional background to the organization.
 Her passion for service led her to join THLN in May 2019, where she adeptly provides administrative support to the staff, board members, and volunteers.
-Her exceptional organizational and teamwork skills ensure smooth operations
+Her exceptional organizational and teamwork skills ensure smooth operations.

 Before her position at THLN, she managed the Lower Colorado River Authority grant program.
 Karen says the best feeling is giving money to other nonprofits in need.
 She is a conscientious steward of donations and previously worked as a business administrator for a 400-member church in the Houston area.

-Outside work, Karen enjoys walking her newly inherited Springer Spaniel mix, Nicki, day-tripping in central Texas, and challenging herself to a jigsaw puzzle.
+Outside work, Karen enjoys volunteering at the local shelter, day-tripping in central Texas, and challenging herself with jigsaw puzzles.

 Brianne Comeaux

 Brianne began working with the THLN in 2021 and soon fell in love with our mission and team.
-Service and nonprofit work have easily become a huge passion for Brianne and she looks forward to making a difference for Texas animals every day!
-Brianne is an integral part of our marketing efforts of multiple pet store ordinances, the Safe Outdoor Dogs Act, the Big Cat Public Safety Act, our Advocacy events and meetings, including capturing videos and still photos company-wide.
+Service and nonprofit work have easily become a huge passion for Brianne, and she looks forward to making a difference for Texas animals every day!
+Brianne is an integral part of our marketing efforts for multiple pet store ordinances, the Safe Outdoor Dogs Act, the Big Cat Public Safety Act, our Advocacy events and meetings, including capturing company-wide videos and still photos.

 When Brianne isn't editing our next social media post, you can find her with her husband and three fur-babies enjoying a delicious iced coffee, probably dancing, and learning her next creative craft.